TuiChain/deployment/README.md

 Run a script without any arguments for more information.

-The other three repositories are included here as submodules, the idea being to store in this repo a working combination of specific versions of those repos.
-The scripts automatically initialize and update them.

 ## Dependencies

 - You must have Python 3.8 or higher and `npm` 6 or 7 installed.